oracle/truffleruby/README.md

 ##### Do you run Rails?

 We do run Rails, and pass the majority of the Rails test suite.
-But we are missing support for OpenSSL and Nokogiri make it not practical to run real Rails applications at the moment.
+But we are missing support for OpenSSL and Nokogiri which makes it not practical to run real Rails applications at the moment.

-##### What is happening with AOT, startup time, and the SubstrateVM
+##### What is happening with AOT, startup time, and the SubstrateVM?

 Ahead-of-time compilation of the TruffleRuby interpreter, along with the Graal compiler, is our proposed solution to the problem of startup time of a language